PSwetaPatro/timetable-generator/README.md

 Results of testing the algorithm show that all hard constraints are satisfied, while additional criteria are optimized to a certain extent.

 ### Problem
-The assignment is to find generic solution that will facilitate generating schedule for university (this specific problem is adjusted to `Faculty of Computing in Belgrade`).
+The assignment is to find generic solution that will facilitate generating schedule for university (this specific problem is adjusted to `Faculty of Computing in COLLEGE`).

 Each class on faculty is represented as block (lasts arbitrary number of hours, mostly form 1 to 4).
 For conducting every class required are: *teacher*, *classroom*, *start time*, *duration* and *groups* which attend the class.
 It is also know in advance which groups attend which class and all classrooms are the same size (each group can fit to a classroom).